 The Master is one of the Doctors most iconic enemies.
 Having faced almost every incarnation of the Time Lord on screen, the Master has also been responsible for the death’s of more incarnations of the Doctor than any of his other enemies.

 Despite this however its now been four years since the villain last graced our screens.

-Personally I think he’s due a comeback against Peter Capaldi’s Doctor and in this list I am going to run through 10 actors I think would be excellent as the villain.
+Personally I think he’s due a comeback against Peter Capaldi’s Doctor, and in this list I am going to run through 10 actors that I think would be excellent as the villain.

 This is assuming that John Simm (who is still as of the writing of this article the incumbent in the role) does not want to come back.
 Contrary to popular belief, Simm does not shun Doctor Who or its fans.
-He says he is very proud to have been a part of it, however that said Simm still generally seems to talk about the role as though its in the past.
-If Simm did want to reprise his role, I would be more than happy.
-I enjoyed his performance as the Master tremendously.
-However since he does appear to have left the role, these are the men who I think would be good as his replacement.
+He says he is very proud to have been a part of it, however that said Simm still generally seems to talk about the Master as though its in the past.
+If Simm did want to reprise his role, I would be more than happy, but since he does appear to have left, these are the men who I think would be good as his replacement.

 10/ Michael Wincott

 Michael Wincott is an actor who is known for playing mostly villainous characters.
 By far and away my favourite performance of his is as Topdollar, the main villain in “The Crow”.
 Topdollar is a truly loathsome character.
 Among his many crimes include stabbing his lackeys in the throat with a sword, throwing young girls off of roof tops for fun and organising the rape and brutal murder of the main heroes girlfriend.
 To top it off he regularly shags his sister too!

 If Wincott were to be cast as the Master, I think he would take us back to the Peter Pratt/Geoffrey Beavers type of Master.
 Their version of the character was more gritty, vicious and in some ways terrifying than the other Masters.

 9/ David Warner